Keeping Your Next Backpacking Trip Paleo

-Most non-paleo backpacking enthusiasts advocate grain/carbohydrate rich foods.
-Pasta, granolas, and other grain-based foods are lightweight.
-But, many of you reading this know that grains should be avoided while following The Paleo Diet.
+Any good backpacking enthusiast will argue that lightweight and calorically dense foods should be the focus of your diet when out on the trail.
+After all, you want to carry the least weight possible in your pack for multi-day excursions in order to minimize total energy expenditure and back strain.
+For non-Paleo backpackers this usually means grains and lightweight carbohydrate-rich foods like pasta and granola.
+But many of you reading this know that grains should be avoided while following The Paleo Diet.
 Grain-based foods have only been a major part of the human diet since about 10,000 years ago at the start of the agricultural revolution.
 For the majority of our evolution as hunter-gatherers, grains were not a staple food source in the human diet.1

-Below are a few Paleo-friendly food options that pack an energetic punch and will keep the weight off while backpacking:
+Below are some Paleo-friendly food options that not only pack an energetic punch but will also keep the weight off while backpacking.

 Jerky is another great protein source while backpacking and does not add too much weight to one’s pack.
 Try to source free-range bison or beef jerky that is lower in sodium and free of gluten, hydrolyzed soy and corn, MSG, and other artificial flavors and preservatives.
 Better yet, look into buying a dehydrator and jerky kit to create your own at home!

 Dehydrating your food beforehand is likely the best bet for reducing pack weight while maintaining nutrient and caloric density out on the trail.
-Nearly every Paleo food imaginable can be dehydrated, thrown into a food processor, and pulsed to a powder consistency.
-Simply add water to your dehydrated food mixtures wherever you decide to setup camp and cook.
-For an easy well balanced recipe, try boiling and mashing two sweet potatoes with your favorite spices.
+Try your hand at homemade jerky or fruit leather, or create a dehydrated food mixture by pulsing food into a powdery consistency.
+Simply add water to the mixture wherever you decide to setup camp and cook.
+For an easy, well-balanced recipe, boil and mash two sweet potatoes with your favorite spices.
 Throw the sweet potato mixture in your dehydrator and store it in an airtight container for the trail.
 Rehydrate with dried sausage, dried veggies, and a pack of tuna.
 Boil it and you have a delicious backcountry chowder.

 For those truly looking to live out a hunter-gatherer experience, consider bringing fishing tackle, hunting gear, and/or an area-specific handbook for plant identification to forage and hunt for your own food.
 As a strong warning, do not consume any plants or fungi while out hiking or backpacking unless you are absolutely certain that what you are eating is not poisonous.
 Also, make sure to check the area’s local fishing and hunting ordinances before you embark on your trip.